Psycho-not0078/Psycho-not0078.github.io/src/content/blog/log-injestion-from-kubernates-Deployment-Via-FluentD.md

 ## Basic Steps:

-- Create a fluentbit deployment (TBA)
+- Create a fluentbit deployment with your application
 - Create a custom docker image of fluentd daemonset with the following:

   - the fluentd plugin for syslog output GitHub - fluent-plugins-nursery/fluent-plugin-remote_syslog: Fluentd plugin for output to remote syslog serivce (e.g. Papertrail) , using the docker image of fluentd daemonset